dotnet/docs/docs/ai/quickstarts/quickstart-azure-openai-tool.md

 The app uses the [`Microsoft.Extensions.AI`](https://www.nuget.org/packages/Microsoft.Extensions.AI/) package to send and receive requests to the AI model.

 1. In the **Program.cs** file, add the following code to connect and authenticate to the AI model.
-The code also configures the `ChatClient` to use function invocation.
+The `ChatClient` is also configured to use function invocation, which allows .NET functions in your code to be called by the AI model.

     :::zone target="docs" pivot="azure-openai"